-This course is designed to provide students with the necessary knowledge and skills to perform competently in the role of network administrator or system manager.
-It expands on network concepts specific to the operating system being used (IntranetWare, Windows NT or Unix).
-3 hrs. lecture, 3 hours lab/wk.
+This course is designed to provide students with the necessary knowledge and skills to perform competently in the role of a NetWare network administrator.
+Students completing this course will be able to accomplish basic network management tasks.
+Topics covered will include managing user accounts; planning and managing the network file system; managing NetWare Directory Services (NDS); implementing login, file system and NDS security; and implementing network printing.
+2 hrs. lecture, 3 hrs. lab/wk.

-ADVANCED LOCAL AREA NETWORKING SYSTEMS (3CR)
+NETWARE ADVANCED ADMINISTRATION (3CR)